-2.1 Commission's draft determination
+2.1 Commission's determination

-In accordance with section 99 of the NEL the Commission has made this draft Rule determination in relation to the Rule proposed by Trans Tasman Energy Group.

-The Commission has determined it should not make the Proposed Rule.
+In accordance with section 102 of the NEL the Commission has made this rule determination in relation to the rule proposed by Trans Tasman Energy Group.
+In accordance with section 103 of the NEL the Commission has determined not to make a Rule.

-The Commission's reasons for making this draft Rule determination are set out in section 2.4.
+The Commission's reasons for making this final Rule determination are set out in section 2.4.